romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 ## Converting whole words to call codes

 Almost there!
-The last bit that I'm interested in is to see what happens when I have a bunch of words that I want to convert.
-This feels like I would need another function for this...
+The last bit that I'm curious about is to see what happens when I have a bunch of words that I want to convert.
+Sounds like I would need another function for this...
 Let's start by speccing out the interface we would like to use:

 ```go
 func Test_Maps_Word_To_Codes(t *testing.T) {